 After the end of World War II in 1945, supply and demand for electricity remained very tight in Japan.
 A series of intense discussions were held on restructuring the electric utility industry as one of the measures for democratizing the economy.
 As a result, nine regional privately owned and managed General Electricity Utilities- Hokkaido, Tohoku, Tokyo, Chubu, Hokuriku, Kansai, Chugoku, Shikoku and Kyushu Electric Power Companies - were established in 1951 and assumed the responsibility of supplying electricity to each region.

 The Okinawa Electric Power Co. was established with the return of Okinawa to Japan in 1972.

 At the end of the 20th century, a trend toward deregulation and competition took hold throughout society, and the electric utility industry started to be liberalized.
 In December 1995, organizations such as independent power producers (IPP) were allowed to provide electricity wholesale services, and in March 2000, electricity retail supply for extra-high voltage users (demand exceeding 2MW) was liberalized.
-The scope of retail liberalization was expanded in April 2004 to users of more than 500kW, and subsequently in April 2005 to users of more than 50kW.
+The scope of retail liberalization was then expanded in April 2004 to users of more than 500kW, and subsequently in April 2005 to users of more than 50kW.
+Thus, a Japanese model of liberalization based on fair competition and transparency, while maintaining the vertical integration of generation, transmission and distribution to ensure a stable supply of electricity, was established.